Facts & FiguresFor Year to Date Fatality Totals Click Here

 - Only 80 percent of Missourians wear their seat belt, well below the national average of 86 percent.

 - Leading causes of crash include speeding, substance-impairment and inattention.

 - Traffic crashes are the leading cause of death for people 15 to 20 years old.

-- Three out of four teens (13-19) killed in 2011 traffic crashes were not wearing a seat belt.
+- Three out of four teen vehicle occupants (13-19) killed in 2013 Missouri traffic crashes were not wearing a safety belt.

-- One in four 2011 Missouri traffic crashes involve a young driver (under the age of 21).
+- One in five 2013 Missouri traffic crashes involved a young driver (under the age of 21)